Web3Auth/web3auth-docs/src/pages/guides/openlogin-starkkey.md

 ## Let's get started with code by installing depedencies using npm

-To start with using openlogin with starkware, you need to install [Openlogin](https://www.npmjs.com/package/@toruslabs/openlogin) , [Openlogin-Starkkey](https://www.npmjs.com/package/@toruslabs/openlogin-starkkey)
+To start with using openlogin with starknet, you need to install [Openlogin](https://www.npmjs.com/package/@toruslabs/openlogin) , [Openlogin-Starkkey](https://www.npmjs.com/package/@toruslabs/openlogin-starkkey)